-- Make available to shareholders the Annual Report, Proxy Statement and ESG report. - Prior to the Annual Meeting of Shareholders, conduct shareholder engagement to discuss any concerns on the ballot items and gather feedback on ESG and compensation matters.
+- Make available to shareholders the Annual Report, Proxy Statement and ESG report. - Prior to the Annual Meeting of Shareholders, conduct shareholder engagement to discuss any concerns on the ballot items and gather feedback on ESG and compensation matters shareholder discussions and results from the Annual Meeting of Shareholders, plan for fall outreach and target responsive engagement.